 While the vast majority of police officers are honorable public servants, not all follow procedure and are completely honest.
 A defense to a DUI charge is that the police have engaged in some type of misconduct.
 This can include improperly completing a police report or even providing false testimony in court.

 On a related note, there are instances in which prosecutorial misconduct can provide a defense in a DUI case.
 For example, if a prosecuting attorney fails to turn over to the defense exculpatory evidence, that conduct can form the basis for a defense to a DUI case.

 Another avenue through which a DUI charge can be contested involves blood testing.
 In some cases, a person charged with DUI submits to blood testing.
 Three common issues can result in inaccurate blood test results.
 These are blood fermentation, blood contamination, and improper storage of a blood sample.

 In addition, there could be a problem with the chain of custody.
 Maintaining a proper chain of custody is required in a criminal prosecution.
 What this means is that the identities of all individuals who had possession of the blood sample must be fully documented.
 A failure in the chain of custody can provide a defense in a DUI case, resulting in the blood test results being thrown out.

 Have you been charged with a DUI/DWI?
 If so, lawyer Thomas Pyles can help.
-Fill out the below form to schedule a free meeting with Thomas Pyles to go over your options.
+Fill out the form to the right to schedule a free meeting with Thomas Pyles to go over your options.
 Don’t do it alone!